 Caramel:

-- Unwrap all your caramels and place in a microwave safe bowl with the cream.
+- Once your shortbread is cooled, add the caramel.
+Unwrap all your caramels and place in a microwave safe bowl with the heavy cream.

 - Microwave in 30 second intervals, stirring in between each, until caramel is full melted.